 Man dies after long standoff in Southwest Decatur

 Dec.
-3—A daylong standoff in Southwest Decatur involving a man and Decatur SWAT members ended in the man's dead and fire damage to the house following a domestic dispute Friday, according to Decatur police.
+5—A daylong standoff in Southwest Decatur involving a man and Decatur SWAT members ended in the man's death and fire damage to a house following a domestic dispute Friday, according to Decatur police.

-Police spokeswoman Irene Cardenas-Martinez said the standoff was in the 3700 block of Neches Court in the gated Vestavia Court subdivision off Vestavia Drive, across the street from Decatur Heritage Christian Academy.
+Police spokeswoman Irene Cardenas-Martinez said the standoff was in the 3700 block of Neches Court Southwest.
+The house was in the gated Vestavia Court subdivision off Vestavia Drive, across the street from the north end of the Decatur Heritage Christian Academy campus.

-The man barricaded himself inside the home, and after hours of negotiations with Decatur police, he refused to comply, Martinez said.
+The man barricaded himself inside the home, and after hours of negotiations with Decatur police, he refused to comply, Cardenas-Martinez said.

 "It was later discovered a fire had been set in the home, and the suspect was found inside deceased," she said.